 Some abnormal cell changes, unchecked and untreated, can progress to cervical cancer; in other cases, the abnormalities will heal on their own, without treatment.
 The more severe the dysplasia, the more likely it is to progress to cancer.
 As far as being sexually transmitted, cervical dysplasia has been associated with the presence of the human papillomavirus (HPV), which causes genital warts and is usually, although not always, sexually transmitted.
 HPV infections have a somewhat confusing nature; it can take months or years after HPV infection for symptoms to show up.
 Which means that although you've been with the same person for the past four years, and your last Pap was normal, you may indeed have contracted HPV from a long-past sexual encounter without ever diagnosing symptoms until now.

 One further note on HPV; the strains of the virus that cause genital warts are different from the strains that are generally associated with cervical dysplasia.
 That is, it's possible, even common, to have cervical dysplasia without also having genital warts — the two don't necessarily go hand in hand.

-You're right that regular Pap smears are important because they allow us to keep tabs on cervical cell growth.
-We can see if they are growing and replacing themselves in a healthy manner, or if the cell growth has become abnormal.
-If you are a student at Columbia, you can get regular exams and any necessary referrals for further treatment at Primary Care Medical Services.
-Make an appointment through Open Communicator, or by calling x4-2284.
-Heatlh care professionals now recommend that women have a Pap smear at least every three years, while women who have a history of abnormal Pap results may need an exam every year.
+You're right that regular Pap smears are important because they allow us to keep tabs on cervical cell changes.
+We can see if they are changing and replacing themselves in a healthy manner, or if the cellular changes become abnormal.
+If you're a student at Columbia, you can make an appointment for a Pap smear, pelvic exam, and any necessary referrals for further treatment at Medical Services (Morningside) or the Student Health Service (CUMC).
+For more information on how often to schedule a Pap test, read Cervical cancer info on the net.

 Best of luck getting follow-up care and keeping a regular provider in the future,